Saymon Zakaria

-Saymon Zakaria (born 3 December 1972) is a Bangladeshi folk researcher and Deputy Director of the Department of Research in the Bangla Academy.
-He was awarded Bangla Academy Literary Award in 2020 for his contribution in Bangladeshi folklore.
+Saymon Zakaria (born 3 December 1972) is a Bangladeshi folk researcher and deputy director of the Department of Research in the Bangla Academy.
+He was awarded the Bangla Academy Literary Award in 2020 for his contribution to Bangladeshi folklore.

 Early life

-Zakaria was born on 3 December 1972 at the Jungli village under Kumarkhali Upazila of Kushtia District in Bangladesh.
-He received a Master of Philosophy on "The Characters of Rama and Sita in the Popular Versions of the Ramayana in Bangladesh" from the Jahangirnagar University and obtained Doctor of Philosophy on the "Traditional Theater in Bangladesh: Content and Mode of Language" from the University of Dhaka.
+Zakaria was born on 3 December 1972 at Jungli village under Kumarkhali Upazila of Kushtia District in Bangladesh.
+He received a Master of Philosophy on The Characters of Rama and Sita in the Popular Versions of the Ramayana in Bangladesh from Jahangirnagar University and obtained a Doctor of Philosophy on the Traditional Theater in Bangladesh: Content and Mode of Language from the University of Dhaka.